okibcn/wslcompact/README.md

 ## INSTALLATION

+Before installing wslcompact, enture your WSL installation is up to date.
+You can dod that by typing wsl --update in PowerShell.
+WSL compact requires at least WSL version 1.0.0.

 The easier way to install wslcompact is by using **[Scoop package manager](https://scoop.sh/)**.

 1. If it is not yet installed in your system, Install Scoop by opening a PowerShell terminal (version 5.1 or later) and running in powershell: